 Use shock-absorbing cushions and pads.

 Aside from insoles, another short-term solution is a cushion or pad for ball of foot pain relief.
 They are easy to find, and you can experiment with different types to see which suits your needs.
 Pop into your local pharmacy or sports shop, or order a cushion or pad online— buying medical supplies online has all kinds of perks!

 You may want to consider painkillers as a short-term option.
 These provide ball of foot pain relief, at least temporarily.
 Anti-inflammatory painkillers like ibuprofen are recommended most often to treat this type of pain.

 Use metatarsal pads and orthotic inserts.

-Metatarsal pads are one of the most comfortable ways to address ball of foot pain. ( See Product)
+Metatarsal pads are one of the most comfortable ways to address ball of foot pain. ( See Product on Amazon)

 Metatarsal pads provide additional cushioning and support and even help redistribute the weight.
 To ensure optimal effectiveness from your metatarsal pads or inserts, read the instructions carefully and secure your pad in the correct place.

 Insoles for shoes are an easy and economical way to improve the comfort of your shoes, and custom orthotics are a smart option for many people.